Black Sea Bass on the BBQ

 Get My Favorite Recipe

-We would eat fried potatoes, cauliflower, and eggplant as the side dishes.
-These were the standard, must-have dishes.
-Sometimes I crave fried foods, but I mainly try to roast the vegetables in the oven, so they are healthier and have less oil.
-As for salad side dishes, my mom made parsley with tahini sauce, Bagdonas bi al tahini, and Salata Arabia.
+Alongside, we would enjoy fried potatoes, cauliflower, and eggplant.
+These were the quintessential dishes that accompanied our meals.
+Although there are times when I find myself craving fried foods, I often opt to roast the vegetables in the oven, making them healthier and less oily.
+Regarding salads, my mom excelled at parsley with tahini sauce, Bagdonas bi al tahini, and Salata Arabia.

-I grilled some eggplant on the side, served it over yogurt, and topped it with a garlicky, lemony sauce.
-(Link) The best part of making this recipe is that we could enjoy a delicious meal without spending hours in the kitchen.
-The entire meal only took 30 minutes to put together!
+As a side, I grilled some eggplant, served it over yogurt, and topped it with a tangy, garlicky lemon sauce.
+This recipe’s beauty is that we enjoy a delectable meal without spending hours in the kitchen.
+Putting this entire meal together took just 30 minutes!

 What is Black Sea Bass?

-Black sea bass is one of the most popular fish to buy from the market.
+Black Sea bass fish is one of the market’s most sought-after types of fish.
 Black sea bass is a white flesh fish that is relatively lean, firm, and meaty.
 The white flesh is delicate and mild in flavor.
 Black sea bass can be cooked in several ways, including pan frying, steaming, grilling, or baking.
-Since black sea bass is not a fatty fish, it is essential to be sure you don’t overcook black sea bass.
-If you can’t find black sea bass, people also substitute it with red snapper or grouper.
+Since black sea bass is not a fatty fish, you must be sure you don’t overcook it.
+If you can’t find black sea bass, people substitute it with red snapper or grouper.

-Black sea bass should be cooked until it reaches an internal temperature of 135 degrees.
-Once it has reached the temperature, remove it from the grill and let it rest for a few minutes.
-As it rests, the temperature will go up a few degrees and cook the fish even more.
+To achieve the perfect doneness, the Sea bass fish should be cooked until it reaches an internal temperature of 135 degrees.
+Once the fish hits this temperature, carefully remove it from the grill and rest for a few minutes.
+During this rest period, the fish will continue to cook slightly as the internal temperature rises a few more degrees.

 Preparation